 A large European integrated electric utility deployed C3 Predictive Maintenance™ to accurately diagnose, predict, and reduce the operational impacts of generating equipment failure in conventional power plants.
 Integrating live operational data systems at up to 10-second data frequency, the C3 Predictive Maintenance application captured more than 4 years of data to assist users in diagnosing equipment failure conditions and predict emerging failures with up to 3 weeks advance notice.
 The deployment is on target to reduce the cost of equipment failures by up to €100,000 per incident.

-One of Europe’s largest integrated electric power companies recently completed a successful deployment of C3 Predictive Maintenance™, demonstrating the capability of software analytics to accurately forecast equipment failure and improve condition-based maintenance at a 2,640 megawatt conventional coal-fired power plant.
+One of Europe’s largest integrated electric power companies recently completed a successful deployment of C3 Predictive Maintenance™ on the C3 IoT platform, running on the AWS Cloud.
+The deployment demonstrates the capability of software analytics to accurately forecast equipment failure and improve condition-based maintenance at a 2,640 megawatt conventional coal-fired power plant.

 With a diverse array of coal, oil, and gas/CCGT power plants, the utility’s more than 50GW worldwide generating portfolio has been under pressure to streamline global operations and reduce generating costs (both CapEx and operations /maintenance O&M expenses) by 7-10%.
 The C3 Predictive Maintenance application was deployed to significantly contribute to these goals through multiple levers: